malvasochiara/signal-noise-simulator/README.md

-# signal-noise-simulator
+# Signal-noise Simulator

-This repository contains a Python-based implementation for generating periodic signals.
+This repository contains a Python-based toolkit for generating, manipulating, and analyzing periodic signals.
+It provides a set of scripts that allow users to create signals with sinusoidal or square components, add controlled noise (both white and colored), and perform spectral transformations.
+The repository includes core functions for signal generation, noise addition, and visualization, along with utilities for saving the results to CSV files.
+The project also features unit tests to ensure the stability and correctness of the code.
+It is designed to support basic signal processing tasks, including signal generation and noise simulation.

 ## Installation